Division of Family and Economic Security, Bureau of Working Families

 1. In a W-2 placement (paid or unpaid);

-3. Receiving FoodShare
+3. Receiving FoodShare.

-17.2.1.3 Additional JAL Eligibility Criteria for the Purchase or Repair of a Vehicle
+17.2.1.3 Additional Eligibility Criteria for Vehicle-Related Requests

 For a JAL requested for the purchase or repair of a vehicle, the applicant must provide:

-2. Proof of motor vehicle insurance.
-The FEP must pend JAL eligibility until an applicant provides a minimum of two quotes for motor vehicle liability insurance.
-Upon receipt of the quotes, the FEP may confirm eligibility but must not disburse the check until the JAL recipient furnishes proof of motor vehicle liability insurance.
-Pursuant to Wis.
-Stat. § 344.62, proof of motor vehicle insurance may be in print or electronic format.
+• Upon receipt of the quotes, the FEP may confirm eligibility but must not disburse the check until the JAL recipient gives proof of having motor vehicle liability insurance.